backstage-technical-services/hub/docs/contributing/Wording Changes.md

   Use the commit dialogue at the bottom of the page to save your changes.
-If you wish to make more changes to other files then select the `Create a new branch` option; otherwise you can select `Commit directly to the master branch`.
+If you wish to make more changes to other files then select the `Create a new branch` option; otherwise you can select `Commit directly to the main branch`.

 * **Create a pull request**